authlete/authlete-deno/README.md

 const api = await AuthleteApiFactory.getDefault();
 ```

-_NOTE: When you call `getDefault()` method of `AuthleteApiFactory` class
+_NOTE: When you first call `getDefault()` method of `AuthleteApiFactory`
-first, it reads the configuration information from `authlete.json` in
+class, it reads the configuration information from `authlete.json` in
 the execution directory using `AuthletePropertyConfiguration` class and
-then instantiate `AuthleteApiImpl` class with it.
-The method caches the
+then instantiates `AuthleteApiImpl` class with it and internally caches the
-created instance in `AuthleteApiFactory` class.
-This means subsequent
+created instance.
+Therefore, subsequent calls to the method just returns
-calls to the method just returns the cached instance._
+the cached instance._

 #### AuthleteConfiguration